Q: What should I expect from the MMI?

 A: As per the Dalhousie Medical Admissions website; "In the MMI, applicants move between interview stations in a 10-station circuit.
 Each station lasts eight minutes and there is a two minute break between each one.
 At each station applicants interact with or are observed by, a single rater.
 The stations are designed to assess the applicant's personal qualities such as: critical thinking, awareness of societal health issues, communication skills and ethics, among others.
 Scientific knowledge is not assessed."

-The question will be posted outside the door, a buzzer will ring and you will enter the room to discuss the topic with the interviewer.
-Interviewers can be medical students, faculty members, or physicians from the area.
+Interviewers can be medical students, faculty members, physicians or community members.
 Most questions will be discussed with only one interviewer, however there may be some "role-play" scenarios with an actor as well as an interviewer.
 For example, in this situation you may be asked to demonstrate communication skills through interacting with the actor while the interviewer silently observes.
 Some questions may involve more than one interviewee, where two applicants will communicate together and be observed by interviewers from the side.

 Either way, the MMI is not as terrifying as you may think!
 Having the opportunity to meet with several interviewers means that you have more chances to sell yourself and start fresh with each question.
 Some stations will obviously be tougher than others, but when the buzzer goes you can start again and the new interviewer doesn't know what you said in the other room!